 #1: Get Started

-In QuickBooks (QB), run the report called Profit and Loss (P&L) Standard for all of 2016.
+In QuickBooks (QB), run the report called Profit and Loss (P&L) Standard for the prior year.
 If you haven’t finished entering December, don’t worry.
 Tell QB to display your report by month.
 This will generate 12 monthly columns, plus one for the grand total.
 If you’re an Excel whiz, export the report there.
 Otherwise, print a copy.

 a.
 You need to answer this basic question: should you use a cash or accrual approach?
 If your business is like mine and you perform services this month, send out invoices, and get paid the following month, then run your P&L on the accrual basis.
 If you get paid when you sell your products or deliver your services, then choose cash.

 b.
-This 2016 P&L will be a measuring stick for your 2017 budget.
-You’ll want to constantly assess how your 2017 budget compares to your 2016 actual results.
+Last year will be a measuring stick for this year’s budget.
+You’ll want to constantly assess how this year’s budget compares with last year’s actual results.
 Do the differences make sense to you?

 c.
-On your paper or Excel document, record your 2017 budget amounts.
-On paper, pencil in your amounts next to their 2016 counterparts.
+On your paper or Excel document, record this year’s budget amounts.
+On paper, pencil in your amounts next to their last year’s counterparts.
 In Excel, I suggest you make two copies of the P&L. The first will remain unchanged.
-The second will have cells with your 2017 budget amounts.
+The second will have cells with this year’s budget amounts.

 #2: Money In